iOS UITextView Text Wrap Editor (Swift)

 self.contentTextView.textStorage.length

-Tip 5: Refresh the bounds size of the attachment.
+Tip 5: Refresh the Bounds Size of Attachment

-The main reason is for user experience; when inserting images, I first place a loading image, and the inserted image is replaced after being compressed in the background.
-I need to update the TextAttachment
+The main reason is for user experience; when inserting an image, I first insert a loading image.
+The inserted image is replaced after background compression, and the TextAttachment’s bounds need to be updated to the resized size.

 self.contentTextView.textStorage.addAttributes([:], range: range)